-Watsco, Inc.

-4,235,685 shares.

-30,362,119 shares.

-Each share of our Common stock is entitled to one vote per share.
+The Offering The following summary of the offering contains basic information about the offering and our Common stock and is not intended to be complete.
+It does not contain all the information that may be important to you.
+For a more complete understanding of our Common stock, please refer to the section of the accompanying prospectus entitled "Description of Capital Stock."
+Watsco, Inc. Issuer Common stock offered by the selling shareholders 4,235,685 shares.
+Common stock to be outstanding immediately after this offering 30,362,119 shares.
+Voting rights Each share of our Common stock is entitled to one vote per share.
 Each share of our Class B common stock is entitled to ten votes per share.
 Shareholders of Common stock are entitled to elect 25% of our Board of Directors (rounded up to the nearest whole number), and Class B shareholders are entitled to elect the balance of the Board of Directors.
 See "Risk Factors-Risks Related to Our Business-Class B Common Stock and Insider Ownership."

-We will not receive any proceeds from the sale of any shares of our Common stock by the selling shareholders.
+Use of proceeds We will not receive any proceeds from the sale of any shares of our Common stock by the selling shareholders.
 See "Use of Proceeds."

-We paid cash dividends of \$3.60, \$2.80 and \$2.00 per share of Common stock and Class B common stock in 2016, 2015 and 2014, respectively.
-On January 3, 2017, our Board of Directors declared a regular quarterly cash dividend of \$1.05 per share of Common and Class B common stock that was paid on January 31, 2017 to shareholders of record as of January 17, 2017.
+Dividend policy We paid cash dividends of \$3.60, \$2.80 and \$2.00 per share of Common stock and Class B common stock in 2016, 2015 and 2014, respectively.
+On January 3, 2017, our Board of Directors declared a regular guarterly cash dividend of \$1.05 per share of Common and Class B common stock that was paid on January 31, 2017 to shareholders of record as of January 17, 2017.
 Future dividends will be declared and paid at the sole discretion of the Board of Directors and will depend upon such factors as cash flow generated by operations, profitability, financial condition, cash requirements, future prospects and other factors deemed relevant by our Board of Directors.
 The right of our Board of Directors to declare dividends, however, is subject to any rights of the holders of other classes of our capital stock and the availability of sufficient funds under Florida law to pay dividends.
 In addition, our ability to pay dividends depends on certain restrictions in our credit agreement.